pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/repository_concepts/git-workflow-en.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The contributor that wants to develop a new project, for using efficient time and labor, he or she should send an e-mail to developer_ or gelistirici_ mail list to inform other contributors.
+The contributor that wants to develop a new project, for using efficient time and labor, he or she should send an e-mail to technical_ mail list to inform other contributors.

-After the contributor completed an issue or the project, request a review and the releated *team leader* starts the review process on either issue tracking system or dedicated mail list.
-If the solutions is approved, *the team leader* send a request to *release team* in order to include the project to official Pardus releases.
+After the contributor completed the issue or the project, request a review from technical_ mail list the releated *team leader* starts the review process on technical_ mail list.
+If the solution is approved, *the team leader* send a request to *release team* in order to include the project to official Pardus releases.